yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

 > Hey driver, how much do you charge per mile, and do you have a map?

-Hope I've made my point clear :)
+Hope I've made my point clear.